TypeScript Quickstart

 main(name: string = "you")

-Now let's go to the last step: the "Customise" settings.
+Now let's go to the last step: the "Generated UI" settings.

-- Customize the script's Arguments.
 The UI is generated from the Script's main function signature, but you can add additional constraints here.
-For example, we could use the
+For example, we could use the Customize property

 .
 Let's still allow numbers in case you are some tech billionaire's kid.